Yesterday was the day I commented on what we can expect from Garmin in the next two months, it's now time to talk about Polar.

 The Finns have added new products this 2017, but none of them have been particularly surprising.
 Their three main presentations (M430, M460 and A370) have not been range renewals, but rather upgrades of greater or lesser significance.

-While the Polar M430 The M460 has been different, being practically a "rehash" of the M450 with a software update for the Strava segments, that is, an update that could have been done on the M450 itself instead of launching a new product.
+While the Polar M430 The case of the M460 has been different, being practically a "rehash" of the M450 with a software update for the Strava segments.
+In other words, an update that pod could have been performed on the same M450 instead of launching a new product.

 But if there's one thing we're all looking forward to, it's undoubtedly the details of the replacement for the Polar V800... but I'll start with the imminent.

 Polar arrived somewhat later than the competition at optical pulse sensors, but did so with the wisdom and measurement expertise that has always characterized the company.